victor-istomin/c-with-crosses/content/posts/ue-post-edit-property/index.md

 * Treat the `Component::PostEditChangeProperty` like a read-only method that could only send some notification or trigger an async callback _on the owner actor_ to perform necessary updates on the next Editor tick for a new instance.
 * Use another change callback.
 I refactored my code to work fine with the `PostInitProperties` callback.
 * Spawn the component using C++ by `CreateDefaultSubobject` to avoid the construction script re-run.
 Not the best idea, in my opinion, because I think the reusable component's method implementation should not depend on the means of construction.
 Eventually, misuse will occur.
-  * At least, I'd place `ensureMsgf(!IsPendingKill(this), ...)` with a clear message at the end of the overridden `PostEditChangeProperty` to alert the developer once a Blueprint-created version occurs.
+  * At least, I'd place `ensureMsgf(IsValid(this), ...)` with a clear message at the end of the overridden `PostEditChangeProperty` to alert the developer once a Blueprint-created version occurs.

 ## PostInitProperties alternative example